 After the judge calls your case, you and/or your attorney appear in front of the judge.
 The judge then recites the charges against you and asks whether you plead guilty or not guilty.

-In most cases, you will plead “not guilty” at a Las Vegas arraignment.
+In most cases, you will plead “not guilty” at an arraignment.
 This does not prevent you from later pleading guilty (or no contest) as part of a plea bargain.
-If you are in custody your lawyer may also ask the judge for you to be released on your own recognizance in Nevada or for a bail reduction in Nevada.
+If you are in custody your lawyer may also ask the judge for you to be released on your own recognizance or for a bail reduction.

 Once you plead “not guilty” the judge will then give you another court date.
 Depending on the case the next date will be for either a trial, pretrial, status check or preliminary hearing in Nevada.

 Nevada arraignments are typically very short, sometimes less than a minute.

 What happens after an arraignment?

 Your lawyer will then ask the prosecutors for a copy of your “discovery.”
 Discovery is the state’s evidence in your case such as police reports, surveillance tapes and forensic test results.

 Meanwhile, your attorney will try to negotiate a favorable plea bargain with the prosecutor.
 Most cases end in pleas where your charges are reduced or even dropped without a trial.

 If the prosecutor will not agree to a fair plea bargain then your attorney should discuss with you the possibility of going to trial.

 Some arraignments do not occur until weeks after you were originally cited, arrested or summoned.
 But if you are in custody and cannot bail out, your initial arraignment must be held within 3 court days of your arrest.
 Learn more about 48-hour hearings and 72-hour hearings.